tusharpardhe18/Snake-O-Mania/README.md

 * Smooth Animation: Leveraging `requestAnimationFrame` ensures a visually smooth game experience.
 * High Score Tracking: The game stores the highest achieved score in the browser's localStorage, allowing users to track their progress.
 * Engaging Audio: Sound effects for food consumption and game over, complemented by background music, enhance gameplay immersion.

-**Overall, SnakeMania demonstrates your proficiency in web development fundamentals using HTML, CSS, and JavaScript.
-It showcases your ability to create an interactive and engaging game with a well-defined structure, clear logic, and an emphasis on user experience.**